mayukhkchanda/react-interview-experience/miscellaneous-react-topics.md

 - **React Design Patterns**: https://refine.dev/blog/react-design-patterns/#introduction

 ## Into the Depth:
-- **Dan Abramov Simplified Into into RSC**: https://github.com/reactwg/server-components/discussions/5
+- **Dan Abramov Simplified Intro into RSC**: https://github.com/reactwg/server-components/discussions/5
   - The Post is really helpful as it gets into the depth of how JSX objects are turned into HTML nodes and includes a polyfill for the `render` method in React.